HeatherAn/recommended-coding-practices/19-Code-Errors.md

 - **Post-condition**: something that the function guarantees is true **when it finishes**.
 - **Invariant**: something that is **always true**.

 Different languages have different ways of defining assertions.
 For example, in Python you can use the `assert` statement to write assertions in the code.
-See more about `assert` [here](https://docs.python.org/3/reference/simple_stmts.html#assert) and check examples in the [Software Carpentry lesson](https://swcarpentry.github.io/python-novice-inflammation/10-defensive/index.html) on **Defensive Programming**.
+See more about `assert` [here](https://docs.python.org/3/reference/simple_stmts.html#assert) and check examples in the Software Carpentry lesson on [Defensive Programming](https://swcarpentry.github.io/python-novice-inflammation/10-defensive/index.html).
 The lesson uses Python, but principles can apply to all languages!

-In C language assertions are implemented via the `assert` macro.
+In C language, assertions are implemented via the `assert` macro.
 Check out [this link](https://ptolemy.berkeley.edu/~johnr/tutorials/assertions.html) for further information on C `assert`.

 ### Testing

-Testing is a *must* to ensure the code does what it is *supposed to be doing*.
+Testing is a *must* to ensure the code *works*.
 There are different philosophies on how to approach testing.
 Here we will stick to two basic principles:

 - Work **one step at a time**.
 Print and plot as many outputs of instructions as necessary, to see what the code is doing at each step of the way.